 Psi Chi recognizes outstanding students in psychology, encourages excellence in psychology, and serves to advance the science of psychology.
-The University of Dayton chapter of Psi Chi was installed on May 2, 1959, thus making it one of the older chapters of this organization.
+The University of Dayton chapter of Psi Chi was installed on May 2, 1959, making it one of the oldest chapters of this organization.
 The national web site for Psi Chi provides a wealth of information and services including past articles from the new magazine Eye on Psi Chi, its predecessor, the Psi Chi Newsletter, and abstracts from the Psi Chi Journal.
 Information about awards and grants eligibility to Psi Chi members is available also.

 Psi Chi annually sponsors activities which typically include the following: faculty presentations on thinking about and applying to graduate school; faculty and community member presentations on areas of psychology and careers in psychology; trips to local agencies; a student discussion on choosing courses and instructors; a member initiation event; and other social events including fund raisers.

 Membership in Psi Chi is open to students with the following qualifications: (a) registration for a major or minor in psychology with completion of at least 3 semesters of college work, (b) completion of 9 semester hours in psychology with a minimum GPA in psychology of 3.0, and (c) a class rank in the upper 35% of one's class in general scholarship (i.e., overall GPA).